1st grade beginning digraphs (sh, ch, th) worksheets

 Write each word from the bank under its beginning sound.

-Columns: sh and ch and th. "shade" belongs under sh; "church" belongs under ch; "that" belongs under th.
+Columns: sh and ch and th. "shadow" belongs under sh; "chime" belongs under ch; "thumb" belongs under th.

 What's on each sheet